 For a slaughter of an animal to be counted as Qurbani, it is essential that the slaughter is carried out humanely following Qurbani rules.
 Below are some of the rules that should be followed:

-For those who want to offer a sacrifice, it’s recommended that once the new moon of Dhul Hijjah appears (i.e. on the 1st of Dhul Hijjah), that he does not remove anything from his hair, nails or skin until he has offered the sacrifice.
+For those who want to offer a sacrifice, Qurbani rules recommend that once the new moon of Dhul Hijjah appears (i.e. on the 1st of Dhul Hijjah), that they do not remove anything from their own hair, nails, or skin until they have offered the sacrifice.
 The last day recommended to cut hair and nails is before the new moon of Dhul Hijjah appears.